 Dino Mate – Several characters from Not with a Bang return to the Mesozoic in this story in the December, 2014 issue of Analog Science Fiction and Fact.
 It features some unusual African dinosaurs that don’t get the public attention they merit.

-The Zombie Limbo Master was just reprinted electronically in Quickfic 1 Anthology.
-It was first published in the May 2014 issue of Bastion Science Fiction and was reprinted recently by Digital Horror Fiction.
+The Zombie Limbo Master was reprinted electronically in Quickfic 1 Anthology.
+It was first published in the May 2014 issue of Bastion Science Fiction and was also reprinted recently by Digital Horror Fiction.
 Who knew that limbo dancing might just save you from the zombie apocalypse?

 Not with a Bang is in the July/Aug 2013 issue of Analog Science Fiction and Fact.
 It’s a love story with dinosaurs.
+The reprint is due out in the next few months.

 Mom and the Ankylosaur was published in Fantastic Stories.
 Mom was afraid to fly, but was thrilled to win an all-expenses-paid trip to the Cretaceous.